 It is a holiday unmarred by religious imagery or politics.
 Except if your ancestors were Native American, then you can sit in your room and wish terrible things on all of us white-bred, overindulgent Caucasians and our influenza.
 For the rest of us, let’s eat some turkey, drink some beers, and enjoy the unrealistically constructed version of our families and country.

-2 replies on “Gobble Gobble”
+2 responses to “Gobble Gobble”